Why Are Select Grade Cabinet Doors from Cutting Edge so Expensive?

 Why are select grade cabinet doors so expensive?
 Select grade material has higher quality expectations, increasing the price.
 Other factors also affect the cost.

-Slabs of wood glued together in a glue press.
+Slabs of wood in a glue press.

 Have you ever quoted on a project with your usual pricing, assuming that would be fine?
 Then, you placed the order and discovered that your project should use select grade material.